wail-uottawa/docker-ros2-elg5228/README.md

 * Some ROS 2 packages are installed in their own workspaces, including those of some of the robots listed in section [Installed Robots](#installed-robots).

-* To allow for more customization without having to rebuild the docker image, place the file `customizations.bash` in the root of the mapped drive on your host computer.
+* To allow for more customization without having to rebuild the docker image, place the file `configurations.bash` in the root of the mapped drive on your host computer.
 Include any customizations needed in this file.
-The file is automatically sourced in `.bashrc` in the home folder of the docker file system.
-The customization inside `customizations.bash` will be in effect for the terminals launched from that moment on.
+The file is automatically sourced in `~/.bashrc`.
+The customization inside `configurations.bash` will be in effect for the terminals launched from that moment on.
 To have them reflected in the already open terminals, run the command `source ~/.bashrc` in each of them.

 # Installed Robots
 The image comes loaded with pre-installed ROS 2 packages for a number of robots.